Gambling Addiction Treatments: Symptoms & Recovery Options

 As we enter 2026, gambling addiction statistics reveal an escalating public health challenge.
 According to projections from the American Gaming Association, total U.S. sports betting handle could exceed $130 billion this year, driven by expanding legalization and mobile platforms.
 The National Council on Problem Gambling estimates that 2-3% of the U.S. adult population—about 7-10 million people—experience gambling disorder, with rates climbing to 5-8% among young adults aged 18-24.

 Help-seeking trends continue to rise: Online searches for treatment for gambling addiction have increased by 25% year-over-year, with peaks during major events like the Super Bowl.
 In states like New Jersey and Michigan, helpline calls for gambling addiction help surged 40-50% post-legalization.
+Studies suggest that interventions such as Internet-based CBT, mindfulness, and involving significant others can be effective for those seeking help.
 Dual diagnosis cases are prevalent, with up to 50% of those seeking gambling addiction treatment also battling substance use disorders, per NIH data.
+Studies suggest that co-occurring mental health conditions are common among this population.
+Problem gamblers are at increased risk of suicide, underscoring the importance of timely intervention and prevention strategies.
 These statistics highlight the need for accessible interventions, including online gambling addiction treatment options like telepsychiatry.

 The Hidden Dangers of Mobile Gambling Apps